OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Mass_Assignment.md

 - Custom JavaScript code
 - API responses

-For example, very often, it is possible to exploit handlers that returns detail about an object in order to gather clues on the associated fields.
+For example, very often, it is possible to exploit handlers that return details about an object in order to gather clues on the associated fields.
-Suppose for example an handler that returns the profile of the user (e.g.  `GET /profile`), this may include further attributes related to the user (in this example the `isAdmin` attribute looks particularly interesting).
+Suppose for example a handler that returns the profile of the user (e.g.  `GET /profile`), this may include further attributes related to the user (in this example the `isAdmin` attribute looks particularly interesting).

 ```json
 {"_id":12345,"username":"bob","age":38,"email":"bob@domain.test","isAdmin":false}
 ```

-Then try to exploit handlers that allow to modify or create user adding the `isAdmin` attribute configured to `true`.
+Then try to exploit handlers that allow the modification or creation of users, adding the `isAdmin` attribute configured to `true`.

 Another approach is to use wordlists in order to try to enumerate all the potential attributes.
-The enumeration can then be automated (e.g. via wfuzz, Burp Intruder etc.).
+The enumeration can then be automated (e.g. via wfuzz, Burp Intruder, ZAP fuzzer, etc.).
 The sqlmap tool includes a [common-columns.txt](https://github.com/sqlmapproject/sqlmap/blob/master/data/txt/common-columns.txt) wordlist that can be useful to identify potential sensitive attributes.
 A small example of common interesting attribute names are the following:

 - `is_admin`